Null-Cherry/Utilities/Event/Documentation.md

 ```lua
 Event.Clock:Connect(function(delta, isDefer) end)
 ```
-Clock is a mix of RenderStepped, Stepped, Hearbeat and a few task.defer's
+Clock is a mix of RenderStepped, Stepped, Hearbeat, task.wait a few of task.defer

 ### Create a New Event
 ```lua